orchetect/TimecodeKit/Sources/TimecodeKit/Documentation.docc/TimecodeKit-2-Migration-Guide.md

 )
 ```

-## Set Timecode on Existing Timecode Instance
+## Set Timecode on an Existing Timecode Instance

-Previous `Timecode` `setTimecode()` methods have been refactored to use a more consistent `set()` methods, with overloads
-similar to the new `Timecode` initializers.
-This also allows set methods to take nearly any value source and apply any
+Previous `Timecode` `setTimecode()` methods have been refactored to use a more consistent `set()` methods, with overloads similar to the new `Timecode` initializers.
+This allows set methods to take the same value sources and validation rules by using the same API as the initializers.
-validation rule.

 For example: